kcamnairb/a_flavus_expression_db/README.md

 ## Pipeline

-The pipeline code is in the `pipeline` directory.
+The code to download and process the RNA-Seq data is in the `src` directory.
 It performs the following steps:

 1. Identifies A. flavus RNA-Seq experiments available on NCBI and downloads metadata using rentrez.
 Metadata about the samples is stored in `output/sra_metadata.csv`.
 2. Downloads FASTQ files from the NCBI SRA using fastq-dl.